 Or you’ll have people who buried their water shut-off and found out the hard way when they sprang a leak.
 I’ve never read this section without laughing and sharing the stories with my coworkers at the hardware store.

 Family Handyman Magazine Price

 You really can’t beat the price of the Family Handyman Magazine.
-You get 1 issue each month and it only costs $10 a year.
+You get 8 magazines each year and it only costs $10 a year.
 I am amazed they can offer what they do for that price.
 Head to their website to subscribe!